sananand007/Getting-and-Cleaning-Data/Codebook.md

 #Tidy Data

 	Contains aggregated mean values of all mean and standard deviation values from original data set grouped by activity and subject, resulting in a total of 180 records.

 ##Attribute Information:

 For each record in the tidy data it is provided:

-Its activity label (one out of 6 different activities):
+###Its activity label (one out of 6 different activities):

--LAYING
+1. LAYING
--SITTING
+2. SITTING
--STANDING
+3. STANDING
--WALKING
+4. WALKING
--WALKING_DOWNSTAIR
+5. WALKING_DOWNSTAIR
--WALKING_UPSTAIRS
+6. WALKING_UPSTAIRS

 	An identifier of the subject who carried out the experiment (30 different subjects, IDs ranging from {1,2,3,...,30}) 79 features with the
 	Mean of Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.